Overview

 API calls are only authorized by API keys.
 To prevent unauthorized access, we offer a signature mechanism with a shared secret.
 On request we will associate a shared secret with your API key and enforce the signature security policy.

-$shared_secret = "MySharedSecret";
+$sharedSecret = "MySharedSecret";

-$query = "/packages/basic-1h?lat=47.1&lon=8.6&apikey=DEMOKEY&expire=1609416000";
+$query = "/packages/basic-1h?lat=47.1&lon=8.6&apikey=DEMOKEY&expire=1924948800";

-$sig = hash_hmac("sha256", $query, $shared_secret);
+$sig = hash_hmac("sha256", $query, $sharedSecret);

 $signedUrl = "https://my.meteoblue.com" . $query . "&sig=" . $sig;

-// Result: http://my.meteoblue.com/packages/basic-1h?lat=47.1&lon=8.6&apikey=DEMOKEY&expire=1609416000&sig=ab37e89d7c724fd1a6c4025cb4d1fd07
+// Result: https://my.meteoblue.com/packages/basic-1h?lat=47.1&lon=8.6&apikey=DEMOKEY&expire=1924948800&sig=a1fe106e1a0d31b122305f569532d2f646ad722d7a90bed69971bb8ce4466856

-, standing for 2020-12-31 12:00pm) can be specified to limit the validity of a call to a fixed unix timestamp.
+A maximum expiration time (&expire=1924948800, standing for 2030-12-31 12:00pm) can be specified to limit the validity of a call to a fixed unix timestamp.
 If it is not specified, the API query can be repeated indefinitely, but any modification to the URL will break the signature.

 If UTF-8 characters are present in URL parameter, it is necessary to encode them before calculating the SHA256 HMAC signature.
 In PHP this can be done using the function urlencode().